flespi-software/examples/mqtt-client/README.md

 Example source code located in the [./nodejs/](./nodejs/)

-To run the nodejs example you need to install the dependencies (mqtt package):
+To run the example you need to install the dependencies ([mqtt](https://github.com/mqttjs/MQTT.js) package):

 ```sh
 npm install